NateM024/chess-blunder-heatmap/README.md

 ### Set Up
 1. Download your games:
    Run download-chess-games.py to fetch your Lichess games.
+Make sure to use the correct username

 2. Analyze blunders:
    Run analyze_blunders.py to process your downloaded games with Stockfish and generate blunder data.